Trump gave Jan. 6 rioters a mass pardon. Here’s a reminder of their crimes

 Kenneth Harrelson and Jessica Watkins

-Two more U.S. Army veterans who stormed the Capitol had their sentences commuted on Monday.
+Two more U.S. Army veterans and Oath Keepers who stormed the Capitol had their sentences commuted on Monday.

 Both Watkins and Harrelson were handed prison time in May 2023, eight and half years and four years, respectively.